 - Standards of conduct that address conflicts of interest and govern employees involved in the selection, award, and administration of contracts.
 This may be integrated into the Conflict of Interest Policy as outlined in Section 2.005, including disciplinary measures for violations of these standards. - Policies that are consistent with the requirements and standards outlined in this part of Subrecipient Handbook, as well as all applicable federal and state regulations.
-This alignment is crucial for maintaining legal compliance and upholding best practices in procurement processes. - Provisions requiring the maintenance of all documentation related to procurements and contracts, ensuring transparency and accountability. - Procedures that comply with the provisions for Drug-Free Workplace Certification (see Section 2.030), and
+This alignment is crucial for maintaining legal compliance and upholding best practices in procurement processes. - Provisions requiring the maintenance of all documentation related to procurements and contracts, to ensure transparency and accountability. - Procedures that comply with the provisions for Drug-Free Workplace Certification (see Section 2.030), and - Verification of eligibility to participate in state and federal awards via the SAM before entering into contracts equal or greater than \$25,000 (see Section 2.045).